Brüno: Plot

 Brüno interviews parents of child models, asking if their toddlers would undergo liposuction and perform dangerous stunts.
-On a talk show hosted by Richard Bey, he shows the African American audience a baby he named O.J., whom he acquired in Africa by trading him for a U2 Product Red iPod.
+On a talk show hosted by Richard Bey, he initially draws sympathy from the African American audience by describing his "difficulties" in raising a child as a single parent, but then disapproval when he reveals he's looking for "Mr. Right".
+Brüno shows off the baby he named O.J., whom he acquired in Africa by trading him for a U2 Product Red iPod.
 He shows photographs of the boy in dangerous and provocative situations and the audience is appalled.
 Social services take O.J. from Brüno, driving him to depression.
 He goes to a diner to gorge on high-carb junk food.
 Lutz carries him back to a hotel room.
 After a night of sex, they awake to find themselves trapped in a bondage mechanism, unable to find the key.
 They call a hotel engineer for help and are asked to leave.
 After accosting a group of anti-gay protesters from the Westboro Baptist Church while still in bondage gear and boarding a bus, Brüno and Lutz remove their equipment in Huntsville, Alabama.
 After being arrested, Lutz says he loves Brüno, but Brüno does not reciprocate, stating he was influenced by "carb goggles".
 Lutz leaves Brüno.

 After realizing the biggest names in Hollywood are heterosexual, Brüno consults two gay converters to help him become heterosexual.
-He attempts other "masculine" activities, such as learning karate, joining the National Guard, going hunting, and attending a swingers party, during which he is whipped by a dominatrix.
+He attempts other "masculine" activities, such as learning karate, joining the National Guard, going hunting, and attending a swingers' party (during which he is whipped by a dominatrix).

-Eight months later, Brüno, under the alias "Straight Dave", hosts a cage-fight match in Arkansas, "Straight Dave's Man Slammin' Maxout".
+Eight months later, Brüno, under the alias "Straight Dave", hosts a cage fight in Arkansas, "Straight Dave's Man Slammin' Maxout".
 Lutz appears at the event and insults Brüno, leading to them fighting in the cage.
 During the confrontation, they begin to kiss and strip in front of shocked spectators who throw objects into the cage.
 The moment gets international press, and the now-famous Brüno attempts to marry Lutz, getting O.J. back in exchange for a MacBook Pro.
-At Abbey Road Studios Brüno records a charity song, "Dove of Peace", featuring Bono, Elton John, Chris Martin, Snoop Dogg, Sting, and Slash.
+At Abbey Road Studios, Brüno records "Dove of Peace" alongside Bono, Elton John, Chris Martin, Snoop Dogg, Sting, and Slash.